Why was I charged for an overweight or oversized package?

 When does DIM weight exceed actual weight?

 Say you’re shipping a large plush toy that is fluffy and lightweight.
-The plush toy weighs 2 lbs with packaging.
-You package the plush toy in a box with the following measurements: 12” Length x 12” Width x 8” Height.
+The plush toy weighs 2 lb with packaging.
+You package the plush toy in a box with the following measurements: 12” Length x 12” Width x 14” Height.

-Although the package weighs only 2 lbs, the dimensional weight is about 8.3 lbs.
-This is calculated by multiplying the length x width x height and dividing that sum by the carrier’s shipping divisor (example is 139).
+Although the package weighs only 2 lb, the dimensional weight is about 14.5 lb.
+This is calculated by multiplying the length x width x height and dividing that sum by the carrier’s shipping divisor (example is 139*).
+The shipping carrier will round up to the nearest pound.
+12x12x14 divided by 139 equals 14.5 lb in dimensional weight.

 Tip: Enter all measurements - actual weight, package length, width, height - and Mercari will recommend the best shipping method.